kubernetes/kubernetes/docs/volumes.md

   - scratch space, such as for a disk-based mergesort or checkpointing a long computation.
   - a directory that a content-manager container fills with data while a webserver container serves the data.

 Currently, the user cannot control what kind of media is used for an EmptyDir.
-If the Kubelet is configured to use a disk drive, then all EmptyDirectories will be created on that disk drive.
+If the LMKTFYlet is configured to use a disk drive, then all EmptyDirectories will be created on that disk drive.
 In the future, it is expected that Pods can control whether the EmptyDir is on a disk drive, SSD, or tmpfs.

 ### HostDir
 A Volume with a HostDir property allows access to files on the current node.